The assessment of the course consists of five components. The components have the following weights.

 |Participation and attendance||5%|

-There will be three assignments.
+There will be three mandatory assignments.
 Individual projects are to be completed without consulting your fellow students and they should represent your own work.
-Group projects should reflect the work of your group, but no one else.
+A group project should reflect the work of your group, but no one else.
 If you need help, you may consult with your instructor or the Information Technology Assistant (if applicable).

 Participation and quizzes